JamesKontargyris/fipradotcom/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 	add_action('customtaxorder_update_order', 'custom_action');
 	?>

+= How can I add my own translation? =

+Translations can be added very easily through [GlotPress](https://translate.wordpress.org/projects/wp-plugins/custom-taxonomy-order-ne).
+You can start translating strings there for your locale.
+They need to be validated though, so if there's no validator yet, and you want to apply for being validator, please post it on the support forum.
+I will make a request on make/polyglots to have you added as validator for this plugin/locale.

-Email any other questions to marcel at zenoweb dot nl.
+Email any other questions to marcel at timelord dot nl.

 == Screenshots ==